ofloveandhate/python_autograder/readme.md

 # How to autograde a homework assignment using this autograder

+Each assignment uses the `pytest` library for unit tests, in two blocks: one is distributed to the students, the other is kept to the instructor and never distributed.
+The student submissions are passed through the unit tests, and the results tabulated into a CSV and a markdown file, which you can use to give feedback.

 1. Download submissions from each section on Canvas.
-I like running autograder on one section during testing (for speed), and on multiple sections for actual processing.
-I make a new directory, and copy in all submissions.
+If I have multiple sections, I like running autograder on one section during testing (for speed), and on multiple sections for actual processing.
+To do this, I make a new directory, and copy in all submissions.
 2. Move to the the folder containing the files you want to grade.
+3. Run the command `autograde.sh coursenum N`.
+For example, `autograde.sh DS710 4a`.
+That is,
+  * `coursenum` matches the name of the environment variable pointing to the folder for your course content (including case)
-3. Run the command `$DS710_REPO_LOC/autograding/autograde.sh #`, where # is the shortname of the lesson (e.g. `1` or `4a`).
+  * `N` is the shortname of the lesson/assignment (e.g. `1` or `4a`).
 4. Hope
 5. The results should be contained in a folder called `_autograding` (the _ is there to keep it at the top).
 6. Inspect the results.
 You should see